GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools_ex2.md

 width: 80%
 name: join_field
 ---
-Screenshot of the tool Join Attributes by Field Value for the total population
+Screenshot of the tool Join Attributes by Field Value for the total population.
 :::
 ::::